Pisceszaiby/Automated-Price-Tracker/README.md

 # Automated-Price-Tracker
-Automated Price Tracker is a tool checks the price of a product on Amazon and scrapes the Dollar Rate from Forex and computes the price in PKR.
+Automated Price Tracker is a tool that checks the price of a product on Amazon and scrapes the Dollar Rate from Forex and computes the price in PKR.
 It sends an email to the user once the price of the product is less than 12000 PKR.